hashicorp/field-workshops-terraform/docs/slides/sentinel/index.md

 name: sentinel-overview
 # What is Sentinel

-- Sentinel is a **Policy As Code** framework to enable fine-grained, logic-based policy
+- Sentinel is a **Policy As Code** framework to enable fine-grained, logic-based policies

   - *Sentinel is to a Policy Framework as Terraform is to Infrastructure as Code*

 - It includes its own language and is embedded in HashiCorp’s Enterprise products.

 - It supports fine-grained policies that use conditional logic.
-For example - "Is this image in the supported images list?"
+  - For example - "Is this image in the supported images list?"

-- It includes a CLI that allows you to test and run policies.

 ---
 name: sentinel-overview2
 # What is Sentinel

 - Sentinel is enabled as part of your provisioning workflow, ensuring that policies are checked each time Terraform runs
+  - It includes a CLI that allows you to test and run policies.
 - Policy as Code takes your excel spreadsheets, legal, regulatory requirement documents and individual security best practice knowledge and turns it into Code.

 .center[